 Dumaguete city is the capital of Negros Oriental, the south-eastern part of Negros island in the Visayas region.
-Nicknamed “City of gentle people”, Dumaguete is primarily a university town, with at least one third of population being students.
+Nicknamed “The city of gentle people”, Dumaguete is primarily a university town, with at least one third of population being students.
 Besides being a key cultural center, the city is also a major gateway to countless beautiful locations in the area.

 We offer complete Dumaguete tour packages, which include transfers, hotels and tours.
 We’ll help you find the best attractions within the city and around it.
 Everything from one day itineraries to a grand tour of the whole region is possible, so just read below and start building your preferred package.